Enforcing hidden physics in physics-informed neural networks: Results

-For implementation, the hidden irreversibility can be categorized into two types.
-The first involves gradient-driven transport-like processes, exemplified by the PDE introduced in Equation~(\ref{eq:Fisher}), which we refer to as \emph{directional irreversibility}.
-The second concerns interfacial evolution phenomena such as corrosion, phase transition, and cracking, referred to as \emph{dissipative irreversibility}.
-The former corresponds to irreversibility along the spatial coordinate $x_m$ ($m \in \{1, 2, \ldots, d\}$), expressed as
+We evaluate the robustness and efficiency of the proposed regularization strategy (denoted as IRR-PINN) through five benchmarks covering traveling-wave propagation, combustion, ice melting, corrosion, and crack growth, and compare the results against those obtained using a conventional PINN and FEM/analytical reference solutions.
+These physical problems fall broadly into two categories.
+The first comprises gradient-driven transport processes, characterized by irreversibility along a spatial coordinate $x_m$ ($m \in \{1, 2, \ldots, d\}$) termed \emph{directional} irreversibility.
+The second involves interfacial evolution phenomena such as corrosion, phase transition, and cracking, referred to as \emph{dissipative} irreversibility corresponding to irreversibility along the temporal coordinate $\beta_k = t$.